study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 ---

-### CHAPTER 30: THE FOURTEENTH COUNTER - "THE FULL-SPRING WITH A QUARTER"
+### COUNTER 30: THE FOURTEENTH COUNTER - "THE FULL-SPRING WITH A QUARTER"

 **Original Text:** *The xiiijth callyde ye full ſpryng wt a quartr A profur a rake A full quartr lyghtly caſte owte a full ſhort ſpryng att hys face ſtondyng ſtyll wt a full quartr an other voyde be att youre ſtoppe*